openhab/org.openhab.binding.zwave/doc/zipato/phpsg01_0_0.md

 ## Overview

-Zipato Smoke Sensor (Z-Wave) is designed to give early warning of developing fires by giving off the alarm sounds from its build-in alarm horn, based on Z-Wave technology.
-Zipato Smoke Sensor is Z-Wave Plus product, it supports security, OTA and all other new features of 500 Series Z-Wave chipset.
+<p&gtZipato Smoke Sensor (Z-Wave) is designed to give early warning of developing fires by giving off the alarm sounds from its build-in alarm horn, based on Z-Wave technology.
+Zipato Smoke Sensor is Z-Wave Plus product, it supports security, OTA and all other new features of 500 Series Z-Wave chipset.</p&gt

 ### Inclusion Information

-  1. Have Z-Wave Controller entered inclusion mode.
-  2. Press test button three times within 1.5 seconds to enter the inclusion mode.
-  3. After the adding was successful, the device will wake to receive the setting from Z-Wave Controller about 20 seconds.
+<ol&gt<li&gtHave Z-Wave Controller entered inclusion mode.</li&gt <li&gtPress test button three times within 1.5 seconds to enter the inclusion mode.</li&gt <li&gtAfter the adding was successful, the device will wake to receive the setting from Z-Wave Controller about 20 seconds. </li&gt </ol&gt

 ### Exclusion Information

-  1. Have Z-Wave Controller entered inclusion mode.
-  2. Pressing test button three times within 1.5 seconds to enter the exclusion mode.
-Node ID has been removed.
+<ol&gt<li&gtHave Z-Wave Controller entered inclusion mode.</li&gt <li&gtPressing test button three times within 1.5 seconds to enter the exclusion mode.
+Node ID has been removed. </li&gt </ol&gt

 ### Wakeup Information